Lewis Hamilton: Business

 In September 2019, Hamilton co-founded a vegan restaurant chain named Neat Burger; claiming to be the first international plant-based burger chain; the company—also backed by Leonardo DiCaprio—shut down in 2025 after recording over million in net losses.
 In August 2020, Daily Front Row listed Hamilton as one of a group of high-profile investors who purchased fashion magazine W. Throughout 2021, Hamilton toured the world via PORTL hologram, first in Europe and then making its U.S. debut in Los Angeles in September.

 In September 2020, Hamilton launched Team X44 to compete in the all-electric SUV off-road racing series Extreme E from the 2021 season on.
 The X44 team finished 2nd in the inaugural Extreme E championship, behind Nico Rosberg's RXR team.
 In January 2022, X44 were crowned inaugural winners of Extreme E Sustainability Award.
 The team won the 2022 Championship in the final race of the season, beating RXR, who were disqualified from the race.

 In August 2022, Hamilton joined the ownership group of the National Football League's Denver Broncos.

-In 2023, Lewis Hamilton co-founded Almave, a non-alcoholic blue agave spirit brand.
+In 2023, Hamilton co-founded Almave, a non-alcoholic blue agave spirit brand.
 Pernod Ricard acquired a minority stake to support global distribution.

 Personal life

 In 2017, Hamilton told the BBC that he had become vegan because "[a]s the human race, what we are doing to the world ... the pollution [in terms of emissions of global-warming gases] coming from the amount of cows that are being produced is incredible.
 The cruelty is horrible and I don't necessarily want to support that and I want to live a healthier life."
-In 2018 he was named the PETA Person of the Year for his vegan activism.
-The same year Hamilton said in an interview that he gave up drinking "a while ago".
+In 2018, he was named the PETA Person of the Year for his vegan activism.
+The same year, Hamilton said in an interview that he gave up drinking "a while ago".